top of page

 These red flags should be carefully calibrated by a carrier depending on the scenarios in each jurisdiction.
 It is not the same to receive a formal notice to remedy a breach in a stable jurisdiction with clear and predictable case law than in a tumultuous nation with changing authorities and little respect for its own constitutional rights and obligations.

-In the latter case, a cable owner could face a licence revocation proceeding that could easily be escalated by the telecommunications regulator based on the changing political winds of the day.
+In the latter case, a cable owner could face licence revocation proceedings that could easily be escalated by the telecommunications regulator based on the changing political winds of the day.
 In addition, a cable operator that has a subsidiary in a jurisdiction with several other group companies that are systemically non-compliant with local regulation could easily find itself under regulatory scrutiny without even knowing it.

 For this reason, a cable owner should carefully select its external local regulatory advisors from the outset, before the landing operations take place, and avoid changing them without serious justification.
-This will enable them to have a clear channel of communication with the regulators and other relevant authorities, which is crucial for consultations and meetings with them, especially if it is to be on a name basis and later direct and honest feedback to their client is expected.
+This will enable them to have a clear channel of communication with the regulators and other relevant authorities, which is crucial for consultations and meetings with them, especially if it is to be on a name basis and subsequent direct and honest feedback to their client is expected.

 Accordingly, a local regulatory advisor should be prepared to raise a red flag without fear and have a clear mind to seek solutions based on common sense.
 Taking a conservative approach, the best solution for a carrier would be to adopt a long-term strategy in a country where good relations with the telecom’s regulator are a priority.